Tuesday, September 29, 2015

 And though it may not appear to be so, we now see that God did in fact reveal himself to those before us in similar or like fashion.
 We know that we can trust God, because he changes not, because he cannot lie, and because there is absolutely no injustice, immorality, unrighteousness, or wrong doings with God, nor is there any respect of persons or taking of gifts.
 God is faithful in all that he does and his word is forever right and true (Psalm 33:4).
 And just a closing note for those of you who have been following our commentaries, the reasons we know we can trust God are the fundamental building blocks used to support our entire belief system.
 May they be used to strengthen your belief system and elevate you to the next level as well.

 Once again, we give thanks and glory to God for his wisdom and understanding.
 We are so blessed to be able to share with you the reasons we know we can trust God and the fundamental building blocks used to support our entire belief system.
-We continue to pray that this inspirational message will be a blessing to each of you and that you will be the better for having read them.
+We continue to pray that this inspirational messages will be a blessing to each of you and that you will be the better for having read them.
 If you are blessed by what has been provided, please feel free to share so that others may be blessed as well; for as freely as our Father has given this to us, we freely give so that others may share in the love and be blessed.
 Amen.

 Enjoy your blessings - KW